zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 The oracle of the market is expected to submit which outcome actually occurred within a fixed frame of time, the _reporting period_.
-If the oracle fails to submit the report in time, the market creators stake will be slashed, and all addresses will be able to submit their report.
+If the oracle fails to submit the report in time, the market creators stake will be slashed, and any address will be able to submit a report as an outsider.

 Once the report is submitted, the status of the market changes from _closed_ to _reported_.